brendanoshea84/construction/README.md

 ## UX ##
-"Develop This" while small, has two distict groups, management and employees.
+"Develop.
+This" while small, has two distict groups, management and employees.
 As much, while management has full access to all content, employees has limited access to information (Example: Other employees bank details).
 This website should provide a 'Lean' approach to their work.

 Overall experience should feel clean, easy to use and simple.
 This is used as a work tool with styling for ease and practicality.
 The colors are choosen to show different areas of the page while the buttons stand out for ease.